Police say Russellville man arranged to have sex with 10-year-old girl

 Miller was arrested when he arrived at the meeting place, the affidavit states.

-He described himself as a hero in a police interview and denied he was going to have any sexual contact with the child.
+He described himself as a hero in a police interview and denied he was going to have any sexual contact with the child, authorities said.

 Miller's arraignment is scheduled for 8 a.m.
 Aug.
 7 in Benton County Circuit Judge Robin Green's courtroom.